yziddddd/blinkz/README.md

 This project is a **fork/modification of the open-source WhatsApp bot "Hitori" by Nazedev**.
 All core functionalities and base logic were built by **Nazedev**.
-I (xyzdd) only made changes such as:
+I (yziddddd) only made changes such as:
 - Interface improvements
 - New features or command additions
 - Custom naming and branding (Blinkz)